 “I would advise founders against creating full ESOP pool before the VC comes in with the investment,” says Hari.
-“Doing this, they would end up diluting everything on their part, and have a lesser stake than the VC.
-Founders should wait for the next fundraise to dilute to create the full ESOP pool, and partner with the VC to do so.
+“Doing this, they would end up diluting everything on their part and have a lesser stake than the VC.
+Founders should wait for the next fundraise to dilute to create the full ESOP pool and partner with the VC to do so.
 Both VCs and founders should share the dilution of the ESOP pool.”

 “It’s all about the founder’s negotiation and conversation with the board telling them why the dilution is important,” says Satheesh.
-“If the company does well, generally investors do not hesitate to participate in the dilution.
+“If the company does well, generally, investors do not hesitate to participate in the dilution.
 But the plan should be uniform across different growth stages,” he continues.

 A Founder’s Perspective

-Abhiraj Bhal, co-founder of UrbanCompany (previously UrbanClap), mentioned in a webinar with MyStartupEquity that having a 10% ESOP pool at a pre-seed stage is a positive sign.
+Abhiraj Bhal, the co-founder of UrbanCompany (previously UrbanClap), mentioned in a webinar with MyStartupEquity that having a 10% ESOP pool at a pre-seed stage is a positive sign.

 In UrbanCompany, the ESOP policy is one of its kind, with an exercise price of just INR 1 and an ‘infinite’ term for employees to exercise options.
 “Employees have earned their ESOPs.
 They should be at liberty when it comes to exercise options.
 Giving them this flexibility helped us drive fairness and foster a culture of positivity and shared-ownership in our organization,” says Abhiraj.
-“Shared-ownership has its perks.
+“Shared ownership has its perks.
 We have seen employees take complete responsibility for the business wings they are managing,” he continues.

 Employee ownership and shared capitalism as concepts are relatively new to India but have a strong impact on the startup ecosystem.
 Thanks to the benefits that ESOPs bring to the table, they have become a permanent strand in the DNA of every startup.
 While founders leverage ESOPs as an employee retention tool, employees see these equity options as a wealth multiplier.
 An ESOP is essentially a long-term incentive that is granted to employees to buy or subscribe to the shares of the company at a predetermined price.
 This way, grantees are offered equity compensation instead of or in addition to their remuneration.
 The benefit of ESOPs is that it allows grantees to have a stake in the company which directly results in greater loyalty and motivation.

 But, founders need to understand ESOPs inside out and play their cards right as the dilution of both, founder and investor equity, is involved at every stage.
-Some wrong moves and the house of cards might crumble!
+Some wrong moves, and the house of cards might crumble!

 To offer ESOPs, founders are required to dilute a part of their equity and carve the ESOP pool.
 From this pool, ESOPs or equity options are granted to employees.
 If the pool gets exhausted, founders and investors may dilute further equity to replenish the pool in successive fundraising rounds.
-The ESOP pool size is inversely proportional to the growth of the company – as the company matures, its ESOP pool size reduces.
+The ESOP pool size is inversely proportional to the company’s growth – as the company matures, its ESOP pool size reduces.
 Subsequently, ESOP grants to employees decrease.